Māori Medium Teaching/Te Kaupapa Arareo Māori

-Te Kura Toi Tangata Faculty of Education has several programmes in Māori medium teaching that prepare graduates for bilingual, total immersion and mainstream environments.
+Te Kura Toi Tangata School of Education has several programmes in Māori medium teaching that prepare graduates for bilingual, total immersion and mainstream environments.
 For people interested in studying early childhood teaching there is the BTchg Ki Taiao programme.
 For those people interested in studying primary school teaching there is the BTchg Kākano Rua programme.

 The Kākano Rua students remain as a group for all of their papers throughout the programme.

 Ki a koutou ngā manu taiko kua whiwhi he Tohu Paetahi e aro ana ki te hōtaka kura tuatahi me te wharekura tohua MTchgLn Te Toi Arareo.